 There was a move away from black and other dark colours in 1851, with materials in sky blue and taffeta in apricot.

 “Brights” of Geelong received their first shipment of Winter goods for 1851 in May.
 A case of goods including cuffs, collars and sleeves and a range of fur accessories were on offer including sable, mink and squirrel goods.

 “Brown Brothers” of Geelong offered ladies and children’s boas and cuffs in mink and chinchilla.

 Dresses were trimmed with bows, lace, netting and velvet ornaments in the 1860s along with buttons and epaulettes.
-Broad boarders at the bottom of the dress could be ornamented with trimmings An advantage of the border was that it was easy to freshen up with new materials or trims if it became tatty or mud stained.
+Broad borders at the bottom of the dress could be ornamented with trimmings.
+An advantage of the border was that it was easy to freshen up with new materials or trims if it became tatty or mud stained.